RetroCro/TurtleWoW-Mods/README.md

 6. Scroll down to Virus and Thread Protection Settings
 7. Click Manage Settings
 8. Click Add or Remove Exclusions
 	- From the dropdown, select FOLDER
 	- For the path select the main TWoW folder (example: C:\twmoa_1172\twmoa_1172)
+9. Go back and re-do the SuperWoW section once this is setup.

 https://github.com/pepopo978/SuperwowInstallation
 </details>